figma/dev-mode-mcp-server-guide/README.md

 ### `get_metadata`

 Returns an XML representation of your selection containing basic properties such as layer IDs, names, types, position and sizes.
 You can use `get_code` on the resulting outline to retrieve only the styling information of the design you need.

 This is useful for very large designs where `get_code` produces output with a large context size.
 It also works with multiple selections or the whole page if nothing is selected.

-## Dev Mode MCP Server Settings
+## Dev Mode Local MCP Server Settings

 These are additional settings you can toggle under Preferences and use with the MCP client.